nv-rliu/nv-rliu/README.md

-Hi,
+hi there im ralph

-I'm Ralph, a cuGraph developer
+i am a developer for NVIDIA RAPIDS

 <!---
 nv-rliu/nv-rliu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.